rh-outreach-courses/tutors-ai-course/intermediate-course/docs/DatasetIntro.md

 ## What is Data

 Data is any fact gathered through observations and measurements.
 Data can take many forms, namely text or numerical.
-Data is the raw information that lacks context.
-A measurement of five means nothing, but if someone reported that they saw five red cars in the car park that now becomes valuable information with context.
+Data is most valuable when it is given context.
+For example, a measurement of five means nothing, but if someone reported that they saw five red cars in the car park that now becomes useful information providing insights.

 ## What is a Dataset